meker12/commerce-channels.en/help/channel-manager/process-orders.md

 ## Create and submit order shipment

-When you process an order shipment for [!DNL Walmart Marketplace], you must add a tracking number.
-Customers receive the tracking number in the shipment notification from [!DNL Walmart Marketplace].
+When you ship a [!DNL Walmart Marketplace] order from [!DNL Commerce], you must add a tracking number.
+Customers receive the tracking number in the shipment notification they receive from from [!DNL Walmart].

 1. From the Admin, select **[!UICONTROL Marketing]** > **[!UICONTROL Channel Manager]** to open the [!UICONTROL Channel Manager Marketplace Stores] page.